Louisiana Birth Defects Monitoring Network

 Where can I find more information about support services?

-We’ve created an online Family Resource Hub to help you find information about programs and services for children and youth with special health care needs (CYSHCN).
-It describes the services we offer, provides information on eligibility criteria and key contacts, and can connect you to other helpful websites.
-It also has tips and tools related to your family member’s care.
-We hope that it will serve as a starting place for you to receive the services your family needs for daily life.
+We’ve partnered with the Bureau of Family Health Family Resource Center to help you find information about programs and services for children and youth with special health care needs (CYSHCN).
+A resource specialist can help connect you to services your family needs for daily life.

 Helpful Links